The War Between the Tates: Synopsis

 Erica and Brian Tate are a seemingly happy and successful academic couple.
 At least, Brian Tate is successful: he is the holder of the endowed Sayles Chair of Political Science at Corinth University in upstate New York.
 As he reaches his mid-40s, he begins to undergo a midlife crisis.
 He is an admirer and scholar of the work of George Kennan, the diplomat who devised President Harry Truman's policy of containment of the Soviet Union at the start of the Cold War.

-Brian, meanwhile, ends up helping a group of young women (he is attracted in particular to one, the beautiful young student Jenny) who want to protest the sexist attitudes of Professor Dibble, a highly conservative colleague in Brian's department.
+Brian, meanwhile, ends up helping a group of young women (he is attracted in particular to one, the beautiful young student Wendy) who want to protest the sexist attitudes of Professor Dibble, a highly conservative colleague in Brian's department.
 Brian ends up futilely attempting to support both sides in this battle, to his own discomfiture.
 In the war between men and women, as in other wars, when the two sides are extremely polarized, there can be no middle ground, but there are contradictions on both sides.